-Doing Business measures the number of procedures, time and cost for a small and medium-size limited liability company to start up and formally operate.
+This topic measures the number of procedures, time and cost for a small and medium-size limited liability company to start up and formally operate.
 To make the data comparable across 189 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people within the first month of operations.
-The most recent round of data collection for the project was completed in June 2013 with the exception of Transparency data that was last updated in June 2012.
+The most recent round of data collection for the project was completed in June 2014.
 Read the methodology.

 = Subnational Doing Business data available.

 = Multi-city data for same economy is available.